brown-ccv/honeycomb-docs/docs/quick_start.md

 title: Quick Start
 ---

-Before we can get started with Honeycomb, we must make sure our machines have the required prerequisites listed by Honeycomb to run.
+Before we can get started with Honeycomb, we must make sure our machines have the required prerequisites for Honeycomb to run.
 ### 0. Honeycomb Dependencies and How To Install
-Listed below are 4 main software that are required across all operating systems to run Honeycomb.
+Listed below are the 4 main software that are required across all operating systems to run Honeycomb.
 Also included are instructions specific to the operating system the user may be using.

 #### Git
 - asd asda asd asd a